railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_outlook.rst

 You'll need only one database for this chapter:

 * \ ``openerp_ch05X``\  , which should be a restored copy of\ `` openerp_ch04X``\   the database you
-  created at the start of Chapter 4 and then extended – you'll refer to it from time to time because it contains demonstration data that you can use to exercise some of the functions you encounter in the chapter.
+  created at the start of :ref:`ch-crm` and then extended – you'll refer to it from time to time because it contains demonstration data that you can use to exercise some of the functions you encounter in the chapter.